HassanAlgoz/cgapis/README.md

 | ...                | ...        |

 # Contribution
-- Feel free to add support for a language or framework by contributing to this repository.
-- If you have any issues please raise them as well
-- Start by copying a file from `/generator/client` or `/generator/server` and change the code inside the `generate()` function
+Start by copying a file from `/generator/client` or `/generator/server` and change the code inside the `generate()` function.
+The following is a table showing what each file/directory is for:

 |File / Directory                    |Description                                                                                    |
 |---------------------|--------------------------------------------------------------------------------------------------------------|